About this disease

 What is polyneuropathy?

-Hereditary ATTR amyloidosis may cause polyneuropathy, or multiple types of nerve damage
+Hereditary ATTR amyloidosis may cause polyneuropathy, the damage of multiple nerves

-- Nerve damage leading to symptoms such as tingling, numbness, or pain in the hands or feet
+- Tingling, numbness, or pain in the hands and feet

 - Difficulty walking